This post may contain affiliate links. Please read our disclosure policy.

 • Vanilla extract

-• pumpkin pie spice pumpkin spice is a mixture of ground ginger, cloves, cinnamon, nutmeg and a few other things.
+• pumpkin pie spice this pumpkin spice blend is a mixture of ground ginger, cloves, cinnamon, nutmeg and a few other things.

 • Cornstarch – since we aren’t using eggs, this is how we’re getting the pie to thicken up nicely.

-• Pie dough – My vegan pie crust recipe is delicious and I also have a great Coconut Oil pie crust.
+• Pie dough – My vegan pie crust recipe is delicious and made with vegan butter.
+I also have a great Coconut Oil pie crust.
+But if you don’t want to make a homemade pie crust, store bought will always work as well!

 How to make it